-Introduction to the VA Fiduciary ProgramUpdated June 24, 2021 Veterans Disability
+Introduction To the VA Fiduciary ProgramUpdated July 7, 2021 Veterans Disability

 In support of America’s veterans, the U.S. Department of Veterans Affairs administers the VA Fiduciary Program to ensure that benefits and finances are managed properly and are used solely for the well-being of the beneficiary and/or his or her dependents.

 Having a fiduciary program in place protects beneficiaries who are unable to make financial decisions on their own, ensuring that their health and well-being are prioritized and that long-term assets are protected.

 - Who May Serve as a VA Fiduciary?